getzola/zola/docs/content/documentation/content/section.md

 Any page that cannot be sorted, for example if missing the date variable while sorting by `date`, will be ignored and won't be rendered.
 The terminal will warn you if this is happening.

+If several pages have the same date/weight/order, their permalink will be used to break the tie following an alphabetical order.

 ### `date`
 This will sort all pages by their `date` field, from the most recent to the oldest.